Gott der Herr ist Sonn und Schild, BWV 79: 5

 A duet for bass and soprano, "Gott, ach Gott, verlaß die Deinen nimmermehr!"
-(God, ah God, abandon Your own ones never again!), expresses a prayer for protection.
+(God, ah God, abandon Your own ones never again!) expresses a prayer for protection.
 The voices are in homophony, beginning without the instruments, while a "sharply contoured violin theme" appears first alone, then together with the voices.
 All violins play it in unison.
 The motif was attributed by the Bach scholar Albert Schweitzer to tumult, representing the "raging of enemies" mentioned in the text.
-Gardiner hears in the "innocent" setting of the voices "a pre-echo … of Papageno and Papagena, a Mozartian impression, reinforced by the hint of Eine kleine Nachtmusik in the violin ritornelli".
+Gardiner hears in the "innocent" setting of the voices "a pre-echo ... of Papageno and Papagena, a Mozartian impression, reinforced by the hint of Eine kleine Nachtmusik in the violin ritornelli".

 6

-The cantata ends with a four-part setting of the second chorale, "Erhalt uns in der Wahrheit" (Uphold us in the truth), asking for the gifts of truth and eternal freedom.
+The cantata ends with a four-part setting, augmented by two horns and timpani, of the eighth stanza of the chorale "Nun laßt uns Gott dem Herren", "Erhalt uns in der Wahrheit" (Uphold us in the truth), asking for the gifts of truth and eternal freedom.
+The horns play again independently.

-The horns play again independently, but not in the rousing way of movement 3.
+Manuscripts and publication

+The manuscripts of both the score and the parts of Gott der Herr ist Sonn und Schild are extant.
+Compared to other cantatas, the parts show little revision by Bach, in the form of slurs, dynamics and ornaments.
+The score was written on paper not found in other extant scores, and it also contains sketches for two other compositions, which could indicate a composition in stages or a shortage of paper.

+The first critical edition of the cantata, edited by Wilhelm Rust, was published by the Bach Gesellschaft in 1870 as part of its complete edition of Bach's works.
+In the Neue Bach-Ausgabe, the second edition of Bach's works, the cantata was published in 1987, edited by Frieder Rempp.